ccaprani/genassign/README.md

 When the template file has randomization embedded, this is called automatically at each compilation, resulting in individualized assignments.
-Further, using a specific sequence of LaTeX commands, the question paper and associated solution file are generated separtely and placed into separate subfolders of the template file directory.
+Further, using a specific sequence of LaTeX commands, the question paper and associated solution file are generated separately and placed into separate subfolders of the template file directory.

-`genassign` is written to allow indpendent compilation of the template file to facilitate development and checking of the questions and solutions, including close control of the randomization.
+`genassign` is written to allow independent compilation of the template file to facilitate development and checking of the questions and solutions, including close control of the randomization.

 It is not necessary for there to be PythonTex commands in the template.

-## Useage
+## Usage
 ### Assignments
 Prepare a template LaTeX-PytonTex file with complete questions and solutions.
 Add the jinja templating variables to the document as necessary to